 I’m a PhD candidate in Music Technology at McGill University.
-I work at the Input Devices and Music Interaction Laboratory, under the supervision of Marcelo M. Wanderley and Stéphane Huot.
+I work at the Input Devices and Music Interaction Laboratory, advised by Marcelo M. Wanderley and Stéphane Huot.
 I have a background on Computer Science, with a BSc (2009) and an MSc (2013) at CIn-UFPE, supervised by Geber Ramalho.

 My research concerns Human-Computer Interaction applied to artistic creative practice.
-I’m interested in: (1) designing novel interface technology to empower artistic practice; and (2) understanding how these artists embody and express themselves through visual computational tools.
+I’m interested in: (1) designing new visual interfaces to empower artistic practice; and (2) understanding how these artists embody and express themselves through visual computational tools.
 My thesis focused on direct manipulation for musical interfaces based on visual software.
 I publish my research on international venues, such as NIME and IEEE VL/HCC.
 I’m also a computational artist (a.k.a.
 Jeraman), working with speculative software design.
 My work has received some notable awards in Brazil, such as the Prêmio Sergio Motta de Arte e Tecnologia.

 Before starting my PhD, I was an Assistant Professor of Computer Science at UAG-UFRPE (2013).
 I proudly contributed to the Laboratorio de Computação e Arte (LaboCA, 2010-2012) and the Batebit (2013-2015).

 A direct music authoring system where the keyboard becomes a central programming primitive

 Software tools for realtime subversions of social networks’ live video streams

 3D game-portrait of the day when more than 200 people were hurt by police forces, ordered by Parana state government, in Brazil

 Collaborative research project for designing music performance interfaces for Northeastern Brazil popular music